-Lack of knowledge about menstruation could potentially lead to more teasing behavior, 231 especially because 20% of boys reported "periods are unnatural" as a reason for period 232 teasing.
+Lack of knowledge about menstruation could potentially lead to more teasing behavior, especially because 20% of boys reported "periods are unnatural" as a reason for period teasing.
 We explore this hypothesis by first quantifying boys' knowledge of the menstrual cycle.
-234

-Most boys (72%) were aware that a girl gets her period approximately every month (Figure 6D).
-One problem with this finding is that in the local language Kiswahili, the word for month (mwezi) is the same as the informal word for menstruation.
-A lower proportion of boys (49%) answered correctly that a woman's period on average lasts a few days (Figure 6C).
-239
+Most boys (72%) were aware that a girl gets her period approximately every month (Fig 6D).
+One caveat with this finding is that in Kiswahili, the word for month (mwezi) is the same as the informal word for menstruation.
+A lower proportion of boys (49%) answered correctly that a woman's period on average lasts a few days (Fig 6C).